Back to Knowledge Hub

 WBCSD’s report, Scope 3 action agenda for the agrifood sector, takes a closer look at the demand side and is based on WBCSD’s work with its members and partners, summarising the findings from interviews and workshops with corporates in the agricultural sector in 2023.

-The findings of both reports will be discussed in an upcoming webinar, How to scale supply chain interventions in agricultural value chains, taking place on 24 January 2024, 16.30 CET.
+The findings of both reports are discussed in our webinar, Addressing Scope 3: How to scale supply chain interventions in agricultural value chains.

 Cross-market action areas